 Faculty PI research teams may have up to 50% of their approved personnel conduct work on campus or in the field at a given time, and PIs may round up to the nearest integer.
 For groups with 5 or fewer people, the number of approved personnel permitted at one time will be 3.

-UO stage 2 activities have the potential to generate close contacts within our research community.
+UPDATED UO Stage 1 and 2 activities have the potential to generate close contacts within our research community.
 What is considered a “close contact”?

 Can plans include research activity during off-work hours?